-Jorrit Kamminga is Senior Associate Fellow at the Clingendael Institute.
+Jorrit Kamminga is Senior Research Associate at the Clingendael Institute.
 A regular commentator for Dutch and foreign media, he has been based in Spain since 2002, working on projects in 27 different countries.
 Between 2003 and 2014, Jorrit worked for the International Council on Security and Development (ICOS), before joining Oxfam Novib as Policy Advisory for Oxfam´s Rights in Crisis campaign, focusing especially on Afghanistan, Pakistan and the Syria crisis response.
 He is also Chair of the Board of the European Network of NGO’s working in Afghanistan (ENNA).

 Since 2005, he has worked on the ground in Afghanistan, inter alia conducting field research in Helmand and Kandahar, organising opinion surveys with military-age youth across the country, filming Afghanistan’s ‘Facebook Generation’ in Kabul and working with Chronoscoop on the 2009 documentary ‘Afghanistan, Land of Wonders’ about the Soviet invasion of Afghanistan.
 His current work focuses on public diplomacy and the ‘war of ideas’ between East and West.